OGC adopts and publishes Hierarchical Data Format Version 5 (HDF5) Core Standard

 “We are excited that OGC has chosen HDF5 as one of its prescribed standards to support its ongoing mission to create free and publicly available geospatial standards.
 One of the challenges scientists and other users face when using a data technology is that different communities and applications have inconsistent understandings of the precise meanings of the digital objects those technologies work with.
 This can lead to misunderstandings, to incorrect results, and ultimately to flawed science and decisions.
 By working with the HDF Group to define the OGC HDF5 Core standard, OGC has created a rigorous, unambiguous, definition of what HDF5 is.
-This critical contribution helps to ensure that geospatial data stored in HDF5 will be relevant to the OGC’s community now and into the future,” commented Mike Folk, Interim CEO of The HDF Group.
+This critical contribution helps to ensure that geospatial data stored in HDF5 will be relevant to the OGC’s community now and into the future,” commented Mike Folk, Interim Executive Director of The HDF Group.

 HDF5 is designed to be simple yet versatile.
 HDF5 is capable of supporting complex data relationships and dependencies through its grouping and linking mechanisms.
 Additionally, HDF5 is self-describing through its accommodation of user-defined metadata.